 6. If possible, serve the meat right away.
 If you wait and you are forced to reheat the meat, the process can dry out the meat and it can also remove some of the smoky flavors from the meat.

-If you love the taste of smoked, juicy meat, you don't need to go out and spend hundreds of dollars on a dedicated smoker.
+If you love the taste of smoked, juicy meat, you don't need to go out and spend hundreds of dollars on a dedicated smoker grill.
 While a dedicated smoker does make the smoking process a bit easier, it isn't necessary.
-As long as you have a good gas grill with a functioning cover, you can smoke meat that will taste just like it came out of a dedicated smoker.
+As long as you have a good gas grill even under $500 with a functioning cover, you can smoke meat that will taste just like it came out of a dedicated smoker.
 As long as you have a smoker box and a secure cover for your grill, your meat will taste amazing.

 Hi!
 My name is Nathan and I’m a passionate meat-lover and certified grill connoisseur.
 I fell in love with grilling food back when I was a little kid when my grandfather used to cook tasty burgers in our backyard every Saturdays.